 To retire abroad has become an attractive alternative that allows happy days to flow in countries where the cost of living is more attractive.
-In this article, you will came to know about some important retirement factor to consider before moving out as a pensioner.
+In this article, you will come to know about some important retirement factors to consider before moving out as a pensioner.

 In which country to emigrate

 This is a crucial retirement factor because choosing a foreign country to retire requires lengthy preparation at a personal, financial, tax, etc. level.
 The choice of the country depends on each one and this according to their preferences and their budget.